caproto/caproto/doc/source/basics.rst

 .. ipython:: python

     bytes_received, address = udp_sock.recvfrom(1024)
-    comamnds = b.recv(bytes_received, address)
+    commands = b.recv(bytes_received, address)

 The bytes have been parsed into *Commands*.
-They have not yet been checked against the Channel Access protocol, so we don't know whether they are legal yet.
-When we are ready to process them, we send them into :meth:
+Next, checked them against the Channel Access protocol.

 .. ipython:: python

-    for command in commands:
-        b.process_command(command)
+    b.process_commands(commands)

-When we call :meth:`Broadcaster.process_command`, the Broadcaster does the same thing is did for :meth:`Broadcaster.send` in reverse: if one of the received commands is illegal, it raises :class:`RemoteProtocolError`.
+When we call :meth:`Broadcaster.process_commands`, the Broadcaster does the same thing is did for :meth:`Broadcaster.send` in reverse: if one of the received commands is illegal, it raises :class:`RemoteProtocolError`.

 Searching for a Channel
 -----------------------